It’s Art Week Miami 2018! Get Ready!

 Faena Forum, Miami, December 6-7

 Organized by the Dean Collection and Bacardi, No Commission Miami 2018 is an all-photography fair.
 The show will feature work by artists including Zalika Azim, Nailah Davis, Deana Lawson, Yuanyuan Zhao, and others.
-Special events include a panel discussion, titled “The Evolution of Photography in the Digital Age” and moderated by Aperture Magazine managing editor Brendan Embser, and various musical performances.
+Special events include a panel discussion, titled “The Evolution of Photography in the Digital Age.”
+It is moderated by Aperture Magazine managing editor Brendan Embser, and it also includes various musical performances.

 Hours and registration